AvaxarXapaxa/psdl/README.rst

 --------------------
 Windows
 ~~~~~~~
-The build process is pretty straight forward on windows.
+The build process is pretty straight forward on Windows.
 You just need to have
-the MSVC C compiler set up correctly. psdl is automatically going to get all its
+the MSVC C compiler set up correctly.
+PSDL is automatically going to get all its
-dependencies (ie, its gonna download SDL from the official website) and automatically
+dependencies (it will download SDL from the official website) and build psdl.
-build psdl.

 Mac/Linux
 ~~~~~~~~~
-On Mac/linux too, the build process aint complicated.
+On Mac/Linux too, the build process isn't complicated.
 All you need to have is a C compiler (which is usually present on most systems) and SDL installed via your package manager.
-Then psdl will easily install from source.

 Advanced Build Options
 ~~~~~~~~~~~~~~~~~~~~~~